zowe/docs-site/docs/user-guide/generate-certificates.md

 ## Create a PKCS12 keystore

-Use the following procedure to configure zowe.yaml:
+Follow the following procedure to generate a PKCS12 keystore:

 1. [Configure the PKCS12 setup section in zowe.yaml](#configure-the-pkcs12-setup-section-in-zoweyaml)
 2. [Run the command to generate a PKCS12 keystore](#run-the-command-to-generate-a-pkcs12-keystore)